Estimate Time5 min

 The bottom line

-So far, the signals above are not flashing recession.
+So far, the signals are not flashing imminent recession.
 But if you feel the need to prepare for the worst, you may want to consider these 6 ways to recession-proof your life, moves that can make sense in good times and bad.

 Having a financial plan in place that accounts for all possibilities can be reassuring.
 To get your plan started, or to strengthen the plan you already have, consider working with a financial professional.